erikvargas1/CCNA-Notes/README.md

 • Routers with all interfaces in the same area are called **internal routers.**

 • Routers with interfaces in multiple areas are called **area border routers (ABRs)**.
 ABRs maintain a separate LSDB for each area they are connected to.
 It is recommend that you connect an ABR to a maximum of 2 areas.
 Connecting an ABR to 3+ areas can overburden the router.
+EX: The 3 routers in the middle have two LSDB's because they're apart of two areas.

 • Routers connected to the backbone area (area 0) are called **backbone routers.**